Roxanne Reid - Africa Addict

 Kogelberg Nature Reserve

 In the Kogelberg Nature Reserve you’ll find a crazy diversity of pristine fynbos.
 It is, after all, part of the Cape Floral Kingdom, which is a biodiversity and endemism hotspot – you could say the world’s hottest hotspot.
 Come here to revel in mountains, kloofs and valleys, with trickling streams and a deep sense of unspoilt wilderness.
 Although the reserve is a haven for animals like grey rhebuck, klipspringer, porcupine, dassie and baboon, as well as a nesting site for Verreaux’s eagle and African fish-eagle, it’s the rare and endemic plants that are its most special attributes.
-The reserve is managed according to the international principles of a biosphere reserve, which means the central 18 000ha remains pristine and wild.
+The reserve is managed according to the international principles of a biosphere reserve, which means the central 18 000 hectares remain pristine and wild.
 It’s buffered by a less sensitive area, which is where most of the activities take place.

 Where to find it